 Public Agency Lobbying

-In 1972, the voters of Washington State adopted Initiative 276 by an overwhelming majority, 72 percent of the vote.
-That initiative, commonly known today as the Public Disclosure Act, demands that the people of the state be informed about the sources and amount of funds spent attempting to influence state decision makers.
+In 1972, the voters of Washington State adopted Initiative 276, commonly known today as the Public Disclosure Act, which demands that the people of the state be informed about the sources and amount of funds spent attempting to influence state decision makers.
 The law is administered by a five-member Public Disclosure Commission with the assistance of a full-time staff.

 The law has broad reporting requirements for public and private entities that lobby at the state level with special requirements and restrictions for state and local agencies.
 With respect to the authority of the University of Washington to lobby state legislators, legislative staff members and state agency personnel, the law is comprehensive, specific and restrictive.